Clark Historic Farm

 We have so many fun activities at the Farm April through December!
 Check them out on the Events tab.

 Wander around the farm and read the interpretive signage on the buildings on your own, or arrange a private tour for yourself or your group.
-Call at least 24 hours ahead for a free 15 minute tour of the farm or an hour tour of the nearby historic district led by one of our volunteers, including the walking past the site of the old fort, two adobe homes, an 1860 school, an 1866 chapel and a pioneer cemetery.
+Call at least 24 hours ahead for a free 15 minute tour of the farm or an hour tour of the nearby historic district led by one of our volunteers, including the walking past the site of the old fort, an adobe home, an 1860 school, an 1866 chapel and a pioneer cemetery.

-The Donner Reed Museum, about a half block east of the farm, houses artifacts from the fateful journey of the Donner Reed Party.
-Also see relics from Grantsville's past, and an unusual Egyptian mummy foot.
+The Donner Reed Museum, about a half block east of the farm, houses artifacts from the fateful journey of the infamous Donner Reed Party.
+Also see relics from Grantsville's past and an unusual Egyptian mummy foot.
+Open by appointment.